-I am definitely not a hiking person although I enjoy hiking time after time; however, the Theth to Valbona hike will stay long in my memories.
+I am not a hiker although I enjoy hiking time after time; however, the Theth to Valbona hike will stay long in my memories.
 Not sure if it will stay just because I had a fun time with Karen from WanderlustingK and Rohan from Travels of a Bookpacker or also because those two days I pushed my limits and tried and went beyond my comfort zone.

 Logistics – Theth to Valbona hike